stephaneVercouillieBMID/slate/source/index.html.md

   <li>At your URI you expose the needed request JWT.
 The flow can then continue normally.</li>
 </ol>

-The request JWT exposed at your Back-End MUST be a JWT, and is used identically as the `request` object, according to the <a href="http://openid.net/specs/openid-connect-core-1_0.html#rfc.section.6.2"> section 6.2 of the OpenID specification</a>.
+The request JWT exposed at your Back-End MUST be a JWT, and is used identically as the `request` object, according to the <a href="http://openid.net/specs/openid-connect-core-1_0.html#rfc.section.6.2" target="_blank"> section 6.2 of the OpenID specification</a>.

 <aside class="success">
 To start using request uri, please note the following must be fulfilled: